handevop/Maze/README.md

 # Maze
 HTML, CSS, JavaScript application that generates maze of 3 different difficulties and challenges you to solve it.
 It uses DFS algorithm with random selection of direction of path with one trick that I figured.
+# Rules
+You start in bottom right corner and use keyboard arrows to move arround.
+Your goal is to reach upper left corner.
+If you wish to reset the level, just refresh the site.
 Try to figure it out.
+Good luck!
 Hint: backwards
 ![image](https://github.com/user-attachments/assets/ca82f5ad-7c54-4090-ba6a-f930c664a9e3)